cx-asap/cx-asap.github.io/_sources/USER.md.txt

 # All the different CX-ASAPs explained

-* CX-ASAP = name of the software package
+* CX-ASAP = name of the software package and repo name on GitHub
 * cxasap = what you type into the commandline to execute the code
 * cx_asap = directory containing the conf.yaml file
-* cx-asap = name of the repo on GitHub
+* cx-asap = GitHub account hosting the code